-✓ Step Provision for Appointment Order Section of Rule 53 Mandatory to Include in Appointment Order According to Federal Rules?
-8 Identify source of authority for appointment (Rule 53, or other source) No, but good practice 9 Modify neutral's authority to impose sanctions for failure to cooperate See Rule 53(c) No, but default standard set out in Rule 53(c) will apply unless modified.
-10 List hearing procedures and location, including a possible initial meeting with the neutral Optional Optional 11 Describe how documents submitted by parties/ lawyers may be provided to neutral Optional Optional 12 Describe scope of discretion and authority of neutral not previously covered in Step 2 Optional Optional 13 Certification, Oath, or Bond may need to be included under state law Optional Optional 14 Include any stipulations agreed to by parties and approved by court relating to the neutral Optional May be included in separate Order 15 Include disclosure affidavit Rule 53(b)(3) No, but the rule requires that an affidavit be filed.
+~ Step Provision for Appointment Order Section of Rule 53 Mandatory to Include in Appointment Order According to Federal Rules?
+9 Modify master's authority to impose sanctions for failure to cooperate See Rule 53(c) No, but default standard set out in Rule 53(c) will apply unless modified.
+10 List hearing procedures and location, including a possible initial meeting with the master Optional Optional 11 Describe how documents submitted by parties/ lawyers may be provided to master Optional Optional 12 Describe scope of discretion and authority of master not previously covered in Step 2 Optional Optional 13 Certification, Oath, or Bond may need to be included under state law Optional Optional 14 Include any stipulations agreed to by parties and approved by court relating to the master Optional May be included in separate Order 15 Include disclosure affidavit Rule 53(b)(3) No, but the rule requires that an affidavit be filed.
 It is good practice to either attach the affidavit to the appointment order or reference it's filing in the appointment order.